Table of contents

 We also want to share some more details about how we may transfer personal data of EEA residents:

-For all transfers of your information from the EEA to the US, Pinterest is certified under Privacy Shield and follows its principles.
+For all transfers of your information from the European Countries to the US, Pinterest is certified under Privacy Shield and follows its principles.
 To view a list of Privacy Shield participants please visit the Privacy Shield website.

 Where we share information we receive under Privacy Shield with third parties, we're responsible for making sure those third parties also comply with Privacy Shield, unless we can prove we're not responsible for the damaging event.

 In compliance with the Privacy Shield Principles, Pinterest commits to resolve complaints about our collection or use of your personal information.
 EEA individuals with inquiries or complaints regarding our Privacy Shield policy should first contact us here.
 Pinterest has further committed to refer unresolved Privacy Shield complaints to JAMS Arbitration and Mediation Services, an alternative dispute resolution provider located in the United States.
-If you do not receive timely acknowledgment of your complaint from us, or if we have not addressed your complaint to your satisfaction, please contact or visit JAMS here for more information or to file a complaint.
+If you do not receive timely acknowledgment of your complaint from us, or if we have not addressed your complaint to your satisfaction, please contact or visit the JAMS website for more information or to file a complaint.
 The services of JAMS are provided at no cost to you.
-In certain circumstances, and if the dispute resolution process still doesn’t resolve the problem, EEA individuals may pursue binding arbitration through a process described here.
+In certain circumstances, and if the dispute resolution process still doesn’t resolve the problem, EEA individuals may pursue binding arbitration through a process at the Privacy Shield website.
 Pinterest is also subject to the investigatory and enforcement powers of the Federal Trade Commission.

 Where we transfer information from the EEA to a country that doesn't provide an adequate level of protection, we’ll only do so under appropriate safeguards to protect your information, like standard contractual clauses, or Privacy Shield certification.

-We use and disclose the information we collect for the business purposes described in this policy, including to: audit our service, detect security incidents and prevent fraud, debug and repair errors, maintain your account, provide customer service, process or fulfill orders, conduct research and development and other activities to improve our service, show advertising, market our services, and understand how users interact with our services.
+We use and disclose this information for the business purposes described in this policy, including to: audit our Service, detect security incidents and prevent fraud, debug and repair errors, maintain your account, provide customer service, process or fulfill orders, conduct research and development and other activities to improve our Service, show advertising, market our Services, and understand how users interact with our Services.